therobut/Arch-Linux-dotfiles/README.md

 install the tools you specified by using the apropriate package manager.
 If setup.sh does not work with your distro, feel free to fork the repo and send me a pull request with the updated code.
-If you would like ME to add support for your distro, help me out by sending me the following information.
+If you would like ME to add support for your distro, help me out by giving the following information in a new issue.
 * Command to install packages via your package manager (ex: sudo pacman -S zsh)
 * Contents of '/etc/os-release'